Guide10 min read

 Reference sources

-Turn the record into a rollout decision.
+How do you turn the record into a rollout decision?